Patchyst/Patchyst.github.io/_posts/2019-08-10-steamcipher.md

 * AND, checks if both statements are True
 * OR, check if at least one of the statements are True
-* NOT, changes the boolean values of a statement, true to false or false to true
+* NOT, changes the boolean values of a statement, true to false or false to true The term "logic gate" originates from how electronic circuits handle booleans, on(true) off(false).